SHERNOF/sari-sari/README.md

                 }
             }, [navigate, redirect, userInfo]);

-            this is to solvw the issue of the <SignInPage /> to appear even if the user is signed in.
+            this is to solve the issue of the <SignInPage /> appearing even if the user is signed in.

+        7f6. replace the  alert("Invalid email or password"); of a toast